 Finding and pitching to the most respected and popular bloggers in your particular market is a solid strategy here.
 One mention of your product to their audience could significantly increase traffic to your online store.
 Tools such as Socialbakers makes it quick and easy to find the right influencers for your business.

-Investing in an influencer may be quick, easy and cheap (sending a free samples of your product might be all it takes to get a shoutout on Instagram from one social media maven) while others might only work with businesses that share their philosophy.
+Investing in an influencer can sometimes be quick, easy and cheap.
+Sending a free samples of your product might be all it takes to get a shoutout on Instagram from one social media maven, while others might only work with businesses that share their philosophy.

 If your site traffic is in the doldrums, ignore sales for now.
 Focus on building brand awareness and customers will come.